cyberarm/planet-wars/README.md

 ## Commandline Arguments
 * `--low` runs the game at 3/4 the size of the screen
-* `--mute` starts the game with music paused (can be resumed from the settings menu)
+* `--mute` starts the game with music paused (can be resumed from the settings menu or by pressing 'm')
 * `--debug` jumps the game straight to the `Game` game state

 ## Road map